 The new PEV tax credit program has garnered some opposition from GOP lawmakers—framing it as a gift to unions and relatively wealthy car buyers, non-union automakers who object to the USD 4,500 credit, and importers and trading partners object to the eligibility sunset for imported vehicles.

-As this legislation moves forward, both the House and Senate will have the opportunity to revise the PEV tax credit program details as part of the negotiations over the reconciliation spending bill.
-It remains unclear if this current USD 3.5 trillion spending package will achieve enough support to pass the Senate.
+As this legislation moves forward, Congress may alter the PEV tax credit program details as Members and Senators negotiate the final spending bill.
+While the bill is expected to pass the House once the Congressional Budget Office cost estimates are available, it remains unclear if this current USD 1.75 trillion spending package will achieve enough support to pass the Senate.

 CAR will continue to monitor the progress of this legislation and its potential impacts on the automotive industry and the U.S. economy.